 Time of Evaluation

-At the end of each Academic Year, after the Spring Session's grades are submitted, Kingsborough Community College Financial Aid Office will evaluate all students to determine if they are meeting SAP requirements.
-Students who are maintaining SAP will be eligible to receive federal financial aid.
-Students who fail to maintain SAP will not be eligible to receive federal student aid, such as Pell grant.
+At the end of each Academic Year, after the Spring Session's grades are finalized, the Financial Aid Office will evaluate all students to determine if they are meeting SAP requirements.
+Students who are meeting SAP will be eligible to receive federal student aid.
+Students who fail to meet SAP will not be eligible to receive federal student aid; such as the Pell grant.

 Financial Aid Suspension